-If you want to hire an impact person, your hiring process is really important.
+If you want to hire an impact person, your approach — or your process in hiring — is really important.
 The place to start is using best practices in screening resumes.

 The wrong hires result in costly turnover — a waste of money and time.
 Before you start interviewing, the place to start is your screening of resumes.
 Don’t take shortcuts.